 All students, faculty and staff are entitled to an RIT computer account.
-Your RIT computer account, formerly known as a DCE account, enables access to e-mail, the myRIT portal, the Internet, Student Information System (SIS), Wallace Library Online Databases and many more services.
+Your RIT computer account enables access to e-mail, the myRIT portal, the campus wireless network, Student Information System (SIS), and many more services.
 You can access most of the services as soon as your RIT computer account is created.
 Some services may take up to 24 hours to be available.

 Frequently Asked Questions about RIT Computer Accounts